Aaron-Pool/WebpackTutorial/PITCHME.md

 ## General Procedure
 1) Add import/export portions to javascript files
-    - (optional) Clean up messy areas with es6/es7 syntax.
 2) Add necessary import to less files (if present)
 3) Create index file to combine folder files
 4) Continue down folder structure repeating the above steps until you reach leaf folders
 5) Walk back up tree and import subfolder index files into parent folder index file
+6) (optional) Clean up messy areas with es6/es7 syntax.

 # Step 1: Define Imports/Exports

 ## Summary
 In es6, modules are defined similar the node `require` api, and it'show you go about scaling javascript architecture in a modern, es6 environment.
 Unfortunately, since many browsers (inside of our support range) don't support es6 modules, we use build tools to transpile modern javascript to javascript that old browsers can run.
 The tools we're specifically using are **Babel.js** and **Webpack**.

 Babel is responsible for transpiling our modern javascript into backwards compatible javascript.
 Webpack is responsible for walking through our architecture and creating a bundle that represents everything a user will need to run the application in their browser.
 It's, essentially, a elegant way of doing what grunt has always done for us.
-It also uses es6 syntax to determing what the bundle should look like, which means, eventually, once browsers catch up, webpack can be entirely removed from the equation and browsers can handle bundling our code all by themselves.
+It also uses es6 syntax to determing what the bundle should look like, which means that eventually, once browsers catch up, webpack can be entirely removed from the equation and browsers can handle bundling our code all by themselves.
 Or at least, we can dream, right?

 An important thing to understand here is that when using webpack, its a given that es6 is being used.
 We can decide _when_ and _when not_ to take advantage of new es6 features, but even the `import` and `export` api is, itself, an es6 spec.
 So, throughout this migration, we won't be deciding _if_ we should use es6, we'll be deciding _when_ we should use es6.